3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 Another fab option is Paindemie (it’s also a great place to enjoy a couple of beers).
 As the name suggests (pain meaning bread), this eatery specializes in massive sandwiches of every description.

 Closed, open, hot, cold, you’ll be sure to find something mouthwatering on the menu.
-I know that eating a sandwich doesn’t sound that exciting but trust me, this will be one of the most delicious sandwiches you’ll ever taste!
-The egg salad sandwich in particular, was exceptionally good.
+I know that eating a sandwich doesn’t sound that exciting, but trust me, this will be one of the most delicious sandwiches you’ll ever taste!
+The egg salad sandwich, in particular, was exceptionally good.

-On the ground floor, Paindemie looks like a standard fast food restaurant, however, if you take the stairs on the right, you will find yourself in a super cool speakeasy bar!
-Unlike the downstairs area, the bar has table service, and it’s recommended to book a table because it’s quite popular.
+On the ground floor, Paindemie looks like a standard fast-food restaurant.
+However, if you take the stairs on the right, you will find yourself in a super cool speakeasy bar!

 Breakfast at Greenwoods Singel